Is an illusive part of self

 Jonathan Kay and the NOA Workshops

 As a guest, you can join a "Jonathan Kay and the NOA Workshop" just for the weekend, and dip your toes in to the World of Fooling.
+The weekend workshops are always the first twi days of our seven day workshops.
+So if you feel like proceeding from here and if there are places left, you can just prolong your weekend to a 7 day workshop.

 7 Day FoolingWorkshops